kenshr/Music-Genre-Classification/README.md

 <img src='imgs/waveform_visualization.gif'>
 </p>

 These waveforms can be stored in mp3's, wav files, and other audio file formats.
 This brings us to our starting point, with our data being stored in a .mp3 file format.
 The first issue to address is how to convert our data into a palatable format that can be input into deep learning models, as they cannot process raw audio data.
-In order to overcome this, I use mel spectrograms like the one shown below.
+In order to overcome this, I transformed the audio into mel spectrograms like the one shown below.

 <p align="center">
 <img src="imgs/sample_melspect.png">